timefirstgravity/timefirst-gr-solver/README.md

 Both solvers evolve the same Einstein equation:
 \[ \partial_t \Phi = -4\pi G\, r\, T_{tr} / c^4 \]

+**Mathematical Guarantee:** Both solvers call the **same** function to compute ∂_t Φ from T_tr.
+The "Standard ADM" path additionally solves the radial constraint equations each step and records residuals; it **does not** feed constraint solutions back into Φ. Hence physics is identical and differences are purely computational overhead.

 **Key Difference:**
 - **Lapse-first**: Direct explicit evolution (efficient)